 We want to be able to see the TV but not have it be a focal point of our space.
 We want to be able to have the convenience of it out and in a room but not always be looking at it.
 Or at least, that’s how I feel about it.

-I hadn’t give much thought to styling around the TV until a few years ago.
+Other than knowing that I had to run the tv wires behind the walls, I hadn’t give much thought to styling around the TV until a few years ago.

 When I revealed our Mid-Century Master Bedroom, I felt like I nailed the wall-mounted TV styling in that space.
 My style has since changed a bit, but it was in that space that I felt like I figured out how to create symmetry around the TV.